 - Take AFINITOR or AFINITOR DISPERZ exactly as your healthcare provider tells you to.

-- Your healthcare provider may change your dose of AFINITOR or AFINITOR DISPERZ if needed.
+- Your healthcare provider may change your dose of AFINITOR or AFINITOR DISPERZ or tell you to temporarily interrupt dosing, if needed.

 - Use scissors to open the blister pack.